 - Sharon, Lois & Bram's Elephant Show always had "Eric" listed as a guest star despite long runs of episodes in which he continuously appeared.

-- Saturday Night Live has always had two "categories" players appeared in; "repertory" players and "featured" players.
+- Saturday Night Live has always had two "categories" players appeared in; "repertory" players and "featured" players, excepting a couple of seasons in the Dick Ebersol era which saw a smaller overall cast and greater use of variety acts.
 The repertory cast, for years, was considered the "main" cast, and all the other players were there to supplement the main cast.
 Starting at about season 16, the line between featured player and repertory player began to blur, to the point that by season 38, the only real difference between a "featured" player and the main cast is how they're billed.
 New players always spend at least one season (usually two) being billed as "featuring" and then get moved up.
 This is a change from seasons 1—23 wherein new players intended to be used regularly would always be moved straight to the main cast.
 Ana Gasteyer and Tracy Morgan were the last players this happened to; everyone hired since has spent at least a season as a featured player (with the exception of Amy Poehler, who was introduced as a featured player, but was promoted to the repertory cast later in her first season).

 - On Angel, Andy Hallett, the actor who played Lorne, was listed as a guest star or special guest star until the late 4th season, despite appearing in all but a handful of episodes since his debut in Season 2, Episode 1.

 - Both incarnations of Battlestar Galactica have a veritable parade of "guest stars" who've appeared in almost every episode.

 - In the new series, the credits list some actors-mostly those who play Final Five Cylons-before guest stars but without an credit, apparently putting them in some strange netherworld between "guest star" and "regular".